syncfusion-content/fileformat-docs/File-Formats/DocIO/word-to-markdown.md

 </tr>
 <tr style="height: 13px;">
 <td style="width: 182.986px; height: 13px;">Block Content Control</td>
 <td style="width: 557.014px; height: 13px;">Contents inside control controls are preserved as normal text.
-If first item of paragraph is checkbox content control, then it preserves as task item.</td>
+If the first item of the paragraph is a checkbox content control, then it preserves as a task item.</td>
 </tr>
 </tbody>
 </table>